CARTHA means doer in Sanskrit

 Socialization of our memories is our Collaborative Doing activity aiming for positive community health impacts (perhaps by reducing loneliness or cultivating new friendships or helping achieving both goals and much more at the same time?)

-Our Food-Memories program was piloted in June 2024, with two new CARTHA Fellows.
+Our Food-Memories program was piloted in June 2024, with two CARTHA Fellows.
 Simple questions (e.g., What is a childhood memory of food that you’d like to share?
-What is a favorite food or ingredient?) guided our one-hour interviews and 10-minute filming of Carthans in Iowa City.
-These films were then posted on social media and gatherings were held.
+What is a favorite food or ingredient?) guided our one-hour interviews of 20 collaborators and 10-minute filming of Carthans in Iowa City.
+These films were then posted on social media and in-person gatherings were held.

-From 2024 to 2027, we are launching a new programming series around Musically-Infused, Caregiver-Centric Approaches to Understanding Pain, Palliative Care, and Coping Skills.
-With palliative care physicians as our advisors, we want to collaboratively design Glocalizers and Fellowships that are complementary to whatever formal medical and public health infrastructure can (and cannot) do in these realms.
+CARTHA’s programming series around Musically-Infused, Caregiver-Centric Approaches to Understanding Pain, Palliative Care, Grief, and Coping Skills have evolved since 2016.
+With palliative care physicians and grief counselors as our advisors, we collaboratively design community dialogues, Glocalizers and Fellowships that are complementary to whatever formal medical and public health infrastructure can (and cannot) do in these realms.

-In these pages, you can read about our current and past programs and our founder’s outreach presentations and speaking engagements.
+In these pages, you can read about our Fellows, our current and past programs and our founder’s outreach presentations and speaking engagements and a one-pager about how her own coping skills have evolved.
 You can also learn more about us, how CARTHA works and why CARTHA was founded in 2006.

 To support and participate in our work or to partner with our 501(c)(3) tax-exempt public charity, please contact our founder Usha R. Balakrishnan.